 Students with fewer than 56 semester hours of credit may not take advanced courses - those with numbers of 300 or more - without special permission.
 Courses with numbers of 500 or more are customarily for graduate students only.
-Five-hundred-level courses, however, may be taken by senior undergraduates only if formally included in the student's program by the major division chairman.
 Courses with numbers of 600 or more may be taken by graduate students only.